-Find out about the too often underrated aspects of learning how to play jazz guitar (and developing as a jazz musician)...
+Here’s a quick and practical overview of some of the most important jazz guitar tips for you.
+Find out about the too often underrated aspects of learning how to play jazz guitar (and developing as a complete jazz musician).

 My top-5 tips go something like this: listening, learning tunes (repertoire), working on rhythms, guitar gear / equipment… and diligence!